martbetz/The-Promura-Project/FAQ.md

 ### Why did you start this project? ###

-I fancied playing detective. 😉 When looking for another copy, I relised just how uncommon they were; I was also surprised by the lack of historical data.
+When looking for another copy, I relised just how uncommon they were; I was also surprised by the lack of historical data.
 The 28mm has an excellent reputation, so this humble project was born.
 During my research, I also came across the 20mm (which seems to be even scarcer!), so I included this as well.